6 Minute Read

 Class D-E (NRC 0.15 – 0.55)

-Best for: Acoustic screens and room dividers.
+Best for: Acoustic screens, decorative wall features and room dividers.

 Products with Class D and Class E absorption: